Splitboard Trips and Courses

 Racha is a special place and while there are bigger mountains in the Upper Svaneti range you’ll be hard pressed to find a better playground than this.

-Polo is a French born UIAGM splitboard guide from Evian Les Bains.
-He is supported by Jones and Spark R&D, and along with his best mates (Jones team riders Pica Herry and Laurent Bibollet) helps coach the Jones European Team athletes on their early season safety days here in the Alps.
+Polo is a French born UIAGM (IMFGA) splitboard guide from Evian Les Bains.
+He is supported by Jones Snowboards and Spark R&D, and has helped with the safety day training courses for the Jones European Pro Team athletes on their early season safety shred days, here in the Alps.

 “How do we get home?”